 Art Foundations; Digital Art: Illustrator; Digital Art: InDesign; Digital Art: Photoshop; Technical Graphics; and Video Technology

 I am passionate about serving others.
-As a Christian, dedicated mother, wife, teacher, volunteer and avid runner, I have a life made for sharing.
+As a Christian, dedicated mother, wife, volunteer and Adobe instructor.
 I grew up on the West Side and met my husband working at the Dent Krogers.
 I earned a Bachelor of Fine Arts with a concentration in Graphic Design from Miami University.
 I worked in the field for 8.5 years as a digital retoucher using the newly released Adobe Photoshop.
 There is no doubt in my mind that almost losing my sister in a tragic car accident forever changed me.
 I decided to follow my heart and pursue a more meaningful career.
 In 2001, I earned my Masters degree in Art Education from the University of Cincinnati and began teaching at my alma mater, Oak Hills High School.
 Here I have found my calling to meet the needs of all students of all abilities.
-It is exciting and I am happy to say this will be my nineteenth year.
+It is exciting and I am happy to say this is my 20th year!

-In 2016, my family moved to a brick victorian “forever” home that was built in 1875.
+In 2016, my family moved to a brick Victorian brick “forever” home that was built in 1875.
 I have always had a fond appreciation for antiques and master craftsmanship.
 Being a parent is a blessing and a learning experience filled with rewards and challenges.
-My teenage sons participate in the music program at their school, Shaun (our oldest) plays drums and performed in the Marching Band and Aaron is a competition pianist.
-They both excel in Science and English.
+This year Shaun will be a freshmen at Christ College of Nursing and Aaron a junior at WHHS.
 Our favorite family memories come from our annual summer vacation on the lake with our extended family.
-Food, fun and plenty of water sports are shared with all in one big house.
-My family supports my marathon running as we travel once a year to a new city for a race, I have completed seventeen.
+Food, fun, dogs and plenty of water sports are shared with all in one big house.
+My family supported my many years of running marathons.
+We traveled once a year to a new city for a race.
+I have completed seventeen.
 For a person that came late into the sport, first as a walker for Team in Training then a qualifier and participant in the 2016 Boston Marathon, I pride myself on perseverance and goal achievement.
-Next year Shaun will join me in running the half marathon.
-I as well as my family volunteer at Mother Margaret Hall, Good Samaritan Hospital, Children’s Hospital, Duke Energy Museum Center and the Animal Adoption Foundation.
-Helping others gives more meaning to your life.
+In February of 2019 I was sidelined with (nr-axSpA) a type of arthritis in your spine.
+Our Covid puppy helped me cope.
+Our Aussiedoodle, Winston, is my dog medicine because he forces me to walk at least two miles a day which always makes me feel better.
+My family tries to give back.
+We have volunteered at Mother Margaret Hall, Good Samaritan Hospital, Children’s Hospital, Duke Energy Museum Center and the Animal Adoption Foundation.
+Helping others gives more meaning to life.

 I am a firm believer that it is important to learn from your past experiences and those of others to be more effective, more productive and wiser.
 My curriculum connects students’ interests, experiences, and talents to the “real world.”
-Our school is one of the few able to provide students with the Adobe Creative Suite software (Photoshop, Illustrator, and lnDesign) for the creative process in multiple classes.
-My course activities aim to promote creative problem solving, self-awareness and social awareness skills that provide my students with the life skills they need to engage in school and succeed in life.
+Our school is one of the few able to provide students with the Adobe Creative Suite software (Photoshop, Illustrator and lnDesign) for the creative process in multiple classes.
+My courses activities aim to promote creative problem solving, self-awareness and social awareness skills that provide life skills needed to engage in school and succeed in life.